splunk-soar-connectors/junipersrx/README.md

 [list applications](#action-list-applications) - List the application that the device knows about and can block

 ## action: 'test connectivity'
-Validate the asset configuration for connectivity\.
+Validate the asset configuration for connectivity.
 This action tries to login to the device to check the connection and credentials

 Type: **test**
 Read only: **True**